-Honduras formally declares Hezbollah a terrorist organization
+Honduras declares Hezbollah a terrorist organization

 “We declare Hezbollah a terrorist organization and will include it in the registry of persons and institutions linked to acts of terrorism and its financing,” said Luis Suazo, Honduras’ deputy security minister.

-Heavily armed Hezbollah, a Shia-dominated group, has also been designated a terrorist organization by the U.S. government.
+Heavily armed Hezbollah, a Shi’ite Muslim group, has also been designated a terrorist organization by the U.S. government.

 Last week, Guatemala’s new president, Alejandro Giammattei, also signaled he would label Hezbollah a terrorist group, in addition to keeping the Guatemalan embassy in Israel in the city of Jerusalem.